lindsayrr8/lindsayrr8.github.io/_posts/2025-02-28-my-new-blog-post.md

 *(As with most of my blog posts about visualization, this article will focus more on theory and technique than coding explanations.
 I have a bunch of those already available under my statistical analysis and `R` posts.)*

-Often times when working with data visuzliations, the process is not straightforward.
+Often times when working with data visualizations, the process is not straightforward.
 You will likely have to experiment with multiple different kinds of visualizations until you land on one that is simplest and makes the most sense.
-That being said, **a very flexible place to start is with a histogram:**
+That being said, **a very flexible place to start looking for distribution is with a histogram:**

 ```R

 ```
+And here is the result:

+The reason a histogram is a good way to check out your dataset's distribution is because **histograms can show multiple different characteristics,** including:
+- shape/skew
+- spread/dispersion
+- outliers
+- gaps or clusters

+You will also be delighted to know that, yes, **data visualizations are the fastest and easiest way to figure out distribution.**